What Is Orthostatic Hypotension?

 POTS: Postural Orthostatic Tachycardia Syndrome

-Postural orthostatic tachycardia syndrome (POTS) is often confused with orthostatic hypotension, but it has a distinguishing feature: on standing, there is an increase in heart rate of 30 bpm or more (or above 120 bpm absolute), generally without a significant drop in blood pressure.
+Postural orthostatic tachycardia syndrome (POTS) is often confused with orthostatic hypotension, but it has a distinguishing feature: on standing, heart rate rises by 30 bpm or more (or above 120 bpm absolute), usually without a significant drop in blood pressure.
 It predominantly affects young women (15-50 years) and causes debilitating symptoms — fatigue, brain fog, palpitations, dizziness, and exercise intolerance.

 The tilt-table test confirms the diagnosis by documenting postural tachycardia.
 POTS may follow viral infections (including COVID-19 — post-COVID POTS is recognized), pregnancy, or surgery.
 Treatment combines volume-expansion measures, progressive physical exercise, lower-limb compression and, when necessary, fludrocortisone or beta-blockers.